Create a Website Account - Manage notification subscriptions, save form progress and more.

 Some banks prefer to have the bank holder’s account number to be garnished or the social security number of the account holder as additional identifiers.
 If you do not have the additional identifiers, the Sheriff will still serve the garnishment, however lack of this information may greatly diminish your chances of receiving funds.

-The county in which the BANK is located will determine which county processes the garnishment.
-The BANK must be located in Jasper County for us to process the garnishment
+The county in which the BANK IS LOCATED will determine which county processes the garnishment.
+The BANK must be located in Jasper County for us to process the garnishment.
+(However, due to recent interpretation, other counties may be able to serve garnishments and Jasper County can serve garnishments not in our county.)

 You will need to contact the clerk of court in the appropriate county to find out the next step in the process in order to receive the wages/funds that were collected.